lunayuehuang/Catboost/README.md

 Now try performing the training on the GPU.
 Since we are connecting to new hardware, our runtime will be reset, so we need to re-run the code from the notebook from scratch.

 In this case, the CPU seems to be faster.
-In general CPU's are designed to handle sequential tasks while GPU's have much more capacity for parallel computing.
+In general, CPU's are designed to handle sequential tasks while GPU's have much more capacity for parallel computing.
 When training a model like this, there are a lot of sequential tasks that take place.
 With higher dimensional data, the complexity of each of these tasks increases, making parallel processing power more useful.
 This means that it is not one size fits all whether GPU or CPU is better.
 This tradeoff also depends on the specific hardware you have access to.
 Catboost is designed to perform better with GPU when the data size and dimensionality of the data increases.

 Now, let's see how the model performed.
 First we need to use it to make predictions based on our test set.
 ```
 y_pred = model.predict(X_test)
 ```
 Next we'll visualize the results.
 For regression tasks like this, it is nice to visualize the models performance by creating a scatter plot where the x-axis the actual values and the y-axis is the predicted values.
 If the model was perfect, all of the points would lie on the line y=x, so it is also helpful to include the line for reference.
 We can also add another curve below to show the density of points along the x-axis using a kernel density estimator.
 Try to make one of these plots yourself.
 LLMs like ChatGPT are quite good at tasks like this.
-This plot will be part of the submission for this hands on assignment.
+As we are using Google Colab, you also can try Gemini, which is the generative AI of Google.
+This plot will be part of the submission for this hands-on assignment.

 ![](plot1.jpg)

 > **Question 1:** Write a few sentences describing how you generated your plot.
-If you used AI, say what model you used and qualitatively describe the promting process.
+If you used GenAI, say what model you used and qualitatively describe the prompting process.
 If you used prior knowledge or traditional online resources, explain your thought process and how you approached any parts of the task that you didn't know how to do off the top of your head.

 # Optimizing our Model